Search Contact Site Map Download News Vicharan Home USA && Canada UK && Europ India Far East Africa Global Network

 Whenever Purushottam (God) descends on this earth, He is accompanied by Akshar Brahman - His Divine Abode, personified - to help Him in His mission of redeeming countless souls.

 Purushottam manifested in the form of Lord Swaminarayan, born in Chhapaiya in 1781.
-Akshar Brahman manifested in the form of Gunatitanand Swami, born on Sharad Purnima in 1785 in the humble surroundings of a small mud hut in the tiny village of Bhadara.
+Akshar Brahman manifested in the form of Gunatitanand Swami, born on Sharad Purnima in 1785 in the humble surroundings of a small mud hut in the tiny village of Bhadra.

-Lord Swaminarayan came to Bhadara 26 times and often explained the greatness of Mulji Sharma (Gunatitanand Swami's childhood name): "The scriptures describe the glory of Brahman or Akshar Brahman - that Akshar Brahman is none other than this Mulji - He is My Divine Abode - wherever I am, he is and where he is, I am."
+Lord Swaminarayan came to Bhadra 26 times and often explained the greatness of Mulji Sharma (Gunatitanand Swami's childhood name): "The scriptures describe the glory of Brahman or Akshar Brahman - that Akshar Brahman is none other than this Mulji - He is My Divine Abode - wherever I am, he is and where he is, I am."

-At Bhadara, Lord Swaminarayan often bathed in the River Und.
+At Bhadra, Lord Swaminarayan often bathed in the River Und.
 He would climb up the large banyan tree and dive into the cool waters of the river below.
 In 1804, Lord Swaminarayan accompanied by Mulji and other devotees crossed the entire length of the river, seated only on a coarse cloth.

 In 1809, whilst Mulji was working in his field, the Lord gave him divine darshan, instructing him to renounce the world to fulfil their mission of emancipating numerous souls.
-Without a moment's delay, Mulji left Bhadara, never to return.
+Without a moment's delay, Mulji left Bhadra, never to return.
 He headed straight for Gadhada to meet his Lord who subsequently initiated him as a saint in Dabhan in 1810, renaming him Gunatitanand.
 He was later appointed as the Mahant of Junagadh mandir by Lord Swaminarayan.
 He held that position for 40 years prior to passing away in Gondal in 1867.

 History